 - Leave your travel itinerary and contact information with friends and family.

-- Register your travels with the U.S. Department of State here or Canadian government.
+- If you’re a U.S. citizen, register your travels with the U.S. Department of State or if you’re Canadian, with the Canadian government.

 - Keep your valuables in a safe when you head out.